theinvisiblemen/docker-ocserv/README.md

 This is a custom Docker image for [ocserv](http://www.infradead.org/ocserv/) which is a SSL VPN server.

-The image is based on alpine 3.12 and ocserv 1.0.1, and it works with Cisco AnyConnect 4.10.00072.
+The image is based on alpine 3.12 and ocserv 1.0.1, and it works properly with Cisco AnyConnect 4.10.00072.

 ## Build docker image